O JARGON BUSTER

 - Registration

-- The area (normally a couple of parked cars) where entry
+- The area (normally a couple of parked cars) where

-fees are collected, and control cards, control descriptions,
+entry fees are collected, and control cards,

-and (if master maps are being used) maps are
+master maps are being used)

-given out.
+maps are given out.

-If the event is using electronic
+If the event is using electronic punching,

-then it will be at registration that your details are loaded on to the
+then it will be at registration that your details are

-The most important rule in electronic orienteering is that once
+rule in electronic orienteering is that once

-registered, you must
+registered, you must visit the download

-even if for some reason you decide not to go round your course after
+decide not to go round your course after all.

-There will be event officials at Registration to help you;
+There will be event officials at Registration to help

-if you don't know what to do, ask!
+you; if you don't know what to do, ask!

 - Relay event

 - A team event, usually for three people.
+Each person

+runs a separate course, or lap.
 Relays always have a mass start for the first lap.
+Each

-Each team will collectively run the same distance, and
+Each team will collectively run the same distance,

-eventually visit the same controls.
+and eventually visit the same controls.
+However, the

-However, the courses for each team will be varied, or gaffled,
+courses for each team will be varied, or gaffled, so that different teams

-so that different teams visit the controls in different sequences,
+visit the controls in different sequences, thus

-thus preserving some requirement to navigate rather than follow the
+preserving some requirement to navigate rather than

-person in front.
+follow the person in front.

-Relay entries are usually made by one person on behalf of
+Relay entries are usually made by one person on

 - Relocation